detectiveHLH/koa2-response/README.md

-# koa2-response
+<h1 align="center">koa2-response</h1>
-A middleware which can let you send your response easier
+A middleware which can let you send your response easier in Koa.

 Install
 =